 Knight Transportation refrigerated truck drivers communicate with one dispatcher only.
 Single-source dispatch ensures better communication between the driver and the dispatcher, reduces errors, resolves issues quickly, and helps foster trust.

 Knight Transportation refrigerated truck drivers enjoy newer reefer trucks, updated reefer units, and less used equipment.
 The average truck age in Knight Transportation’s refrigerated truck fleet is less than two years.
 The refrigerated trailer fleet is made up of Volvo VN670s, International ProStars and Freightliner trucks, and Utility 53-foot trailers with ThermoKing SB210 reefers.
 Each truck provides the latest in temperature-control, cargo integrity, and durability while keeping maximum capacity.
 Aerodynamic trailer blades deliver a smoother ride, minimizes road spray, improves fuel economy, and adds stability in bad weather.
 All in all, reefer truck drivers received a more comfortable overall driving experience.

 More and more dry van and port drivers are joining reefer today.
-When you combine the benefits offered for all Knight Transportation drivers like an opportunity for $.05/mile monthly bonus, industry-leading rider, and pet policies, vision, dental, medical and 401(k) match, life insurance, and PTO – Reefer is an excellent choice for truck drivers in today’s new world.
+When you combine all the benefits offered for Knight Transportation drivers — like an opportunity for $.05/mile monthly bonus, industry-leading rider and pet policies, vision, dental, medical, 401(k) match, life insurance, and PTO — reefer is an excellent choice for truck drivers in today’s new world.